macloo/javascript_beginners/NUMBER-GAME.md

 You can do a lot of things will this small game.
 You will learn a lot if you try to limit the number of guesses and give appropriate feedback to the player for each guess, for a win, and for losing.

+##Next Steps

+Try writing *pseudo code* to figure out the steps you need to complete the number game.
+Pseudo code looks like this:

++ Ask user to type a number from 1 to 10
++ Get a random number  from 1 to 10
++ Compare the random number and the user's number
++ Tell the user whether the two numbers match
++ If they match, game over.
++ If they don't match, tell user whether his/her number is too high or too low
++ Let the user enter a new number (keep same random as before)
++ Compare the random number and the user's NEW number
++ Tell the user whether the two numbers match
++ If they match, game over.
++ If they don't match, tell user whether his/her number is too high or too low
++ Let the user enter a new number (keep same random as before)

+**Does this help you see what the loop needs to do?**

+##Tips

-NOTE: JavaScript running in the browser can be very unforgiving.
+JavaScript running in the browser can be very unforgiving.
 If you miss one semicolon, your script might not run.
 You can open the Console in Chrome to get an idea of what’s going wrong:

 <http://www.jtoolkit.com/wp/2012/12/javascript-console-in-chrome/>